-This information includes: the date of incorporation of the company, the country of incorporation, the address of the company's registered office, details regarding the directors of the company, the name and address of the person responsible for the branch's operation within the state and the name of a person resident in the state who is authorised to accept service of documents on behalf of the branch.
-The foreign company's constitution (duly certified and legalised as required), certificate of incorporation and audited accounts must also be filed with the Registrar of Companies.
+This information includes:

+- the date of incorporation of the company, - · the country of incorporation, - the address of the company's registered office, - · details regarding the directors of the company, - the name and address of the person responsible for the branch's operation within the state and - the name of a person resident in the state who is authorised to accept service of documents on behalf of the branch. - The foreign company's constitution (duly certified and legalised as required), certificate of incorporation and audited accounts must also be filed with the Registrar of Companies.

 A foreign company trading in Ireland through a branch is also required to annually file its financial statements with the Registrar of Companies.
-This requirement may be a disadvantage for some foreign companies that are not required to make their financial information public.
-Separate branch financial statements are not required for such filing although they are required for tax return preparation purposes.
 As with Irish incorporated entities, changes in previously notified information must be reported to the Registrar of Companies.